10 Scary Facts About Paper Waste (SlideShare)

 Some people can take one look in the nearest garbage can and realize that our use of paper is wasteful.
-Others need to be shown the big picture facts about paper waste before they consider paperless ways of doing business.
+Others need to be shown the big picture facts about paper waste before they consider going digital.

-Here are 10 of those “big picture” facts that show why offices of all kinds should minimize paper waste.
+Here are 10 “big picture” facts that demonstrate the true impact of paper waste.

 - The average American office worker uses 10,000 sheets of copy paper every year.1